mixpanel/docs/pages/docs/tracking/integrations/segment.md

 For detailed instructions on how to install and initialize the Segment library please refer to the [Segment Getting Started Guide](https://segment.com/docs/getting-started/02-simple-install/).

 ## 1. Integrate with Segment
-Once you've installed and initialized a Segment library in your application, in order to get your data into Mixpanel follow the instructions for setting up the [Mixpanel (Actions) Destination](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/)
+Once you've installed and initialized a Segment library in your application, get your data into Mixpanel by following the instructions for setting up the [Mixpanel (Actions) Destination](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/)

 ## 2. Identify Users
 The next thing you need to do is identify your users, so that you can understand what your users are really doing.
 When you call [Segment's `identify` API](https://segment.com/docs/connections/spec/identify/), Mixpanel will set the specified `userId` as the Mixpanel `distinct_id` along with any additional `traits` that you provide.